skenderidis/f5-ingress-lab/examples/cis/cis-crd/VirtualServer/Wildcard/README.md

 # Virtual Server with Wildcard Domain

-This section demonstrates the options to configure virtual server using Wildcard Host.
+This section demonstrates the options to configure virtual server using Wildcard Hostname parameter for both HTTP and HTTPS.

  - [HTTP Virtual Server with wildcard Host parameter](#http-virtual-server-with-wildcard-host-parameter)
  - [HTTPS Virtual Server with wildcard Host parameter](#https-virtual-server-with-wildcard-host-parameter)

 ## HTTP Virtual Server with wildcard Host parameter

-This section demonstrates the deployment of a Virtual Server with wildcard Host parameter.
+This section demonstrates the deployment of a **HTTP** Virtual Server with wildcard Host parameter.
 The virtual server should send traffic to the backend service if the Host Header matches the wildcard value configured on the Host parameter.

 Eg: wildcardhost-vs.yml